FranciscoMoretti/site/content/blog/the-pros-and-cons-of-using-eslint.md

 slug: the-pros-and-cons-of-using-eslint

 title: The Pros and Cons of Using ESLint for Web Development
-description: Discover the pros and cons of using ESLint for modern web development.
-Learn how ESLint enhances code consistency, detects errors early, and improves maintainability.
-Uncover the initial setup overhead and flexibility trade-off, and find out how ESLint can help you become a better developer.
+description: Explore the pros and cons of using ESLint for modern web development.
+Learn how it enhances code consistency, detects errors, and improves maintainability.
 date: 2023-05-18
 image:
 ---